 Born in Harlem in 1926, Sklarek found it difficult to find work with firms in New York, despite having a degree from Columbia University.
 As she said, "They weren't hiring women or African Americans, and I didn't know which it was [working against me]."
-Eventually she secured a job in Skidmore Owings & Merill.
+Eventually, she secured a job in Skidmore Owings & Merill.

 In 1960 she moved to California to work for Gruen Associates, where she recalled feeling under pressure because of her gender and ethnicity.
-Despite this she quickly rose through the ranks and was named director of the firm in 1966.
+Despite this, she quickly rose through the ranks and was named director of the firm in 1966.
 Throughout her career Sklarek gained a reputation as an excellent project architect, regularly completing huge projects, such as LAX Terminal 1 and the U.S. Embassy in Tokyo, on time and under budget.

-She left Gruen and Associates in 1980 and shortly after co-founded Sklarek, Siegel and Diamond, which became the biggest, female only firm in the country.
+She left Gruen and Associates in 1980 and shortly after co-founded Sklarek, Siegel, and Diamond, which became the biggest, female-only firm in the country.

-Denise Scott Brown, along with her partner Robert Venturi, has had a enormous influence on the development of architectural design during the twentieth century.
+Denise Scott Brown, along with her partner Robert Venturi, has had an enormous influence on the development of architectural design during the twentieth century.
 Her critiques are credited with changing the way many architects and planners saw mid-century modernism and urban design.
 Many were surprised when her husband was awarded the Pritzker Prize in 1991, and she failed to receive a mention.

-Browne travelled extensively as a scholar, sparking her interest in the relatively young cities of Los Angeles and Las Vegas.
+Brown traveled extensively as a scholar, sparking her interest in the relatively young cities of Los Angeles and Las Vegas.
 While teaching at Yale University from 1967 to 1970 she designed studio classes called Learning from Las Vegas.
-Scott Brown, along with Venturi, and urbanist Steven Izenour, compiled the work from these classes in to the book ‘Learning From Las Vegas: the Forgotten Symbolism of Architectural Form.’, which has become a seminal work of the 20th century design.
+Scott Brown, along with Venturi, and urbanist Steven Izenour, compiled the work from these classes into the book Learning From Las Vegas: the Forgotten Symbolism of Architectural Form, which has become a seminal work of the 20th-century design.